 When enabled, the BIOS will check whether the floppy disk drive installed is 40 or 80 tracks.
-Note that the BIOS cannot distinguish between 720K, I.2M, I.44M and 2.88M drive types as they are all 80 tracks.
-When disabled, the BIOS will not search for the type of floppy disk drive by track number.
-Note that there will not be any warning message if the drive installed is 360KB.
+When disabled, the BIOS will not check the floppy disk drive.

 Boot Up NumLock Status

 This allows you to determine the default state of the numeric keypad.
 By default, the system boots up with NumLock on wherein the function of the numeric keypad is the number keys.
 When set to Off, the function of the numeric keypad is the arrow keys.